15 Unbelievable Things to Do in New Jersey (Travel Guide)

 Beyond the animals, the mini train ride, butterfly house, and ropes course added fun ways to explore.
 Weekday mornings had fewer crowds, making it easier to see everything at a comfortable pace.

-Turtle Back Zoo: Encounter fascinating animals, engaging exhibits, and family fun, all in one of the best spots for animal enthusiasts.
+Turtle Back Zoo: Encounter fascinating animals, engaging exhibits, and family fun.

-Turtle Back Zoo: Encounter fascinating animals, engaging exhibits, and family fun, all in one of the best spots for animal enthusiasts.
+Turtle Back Zoo: Encounter fascinating animals, engaging exhibits, and family fun.

 The Princeton University Art Museum houses over 92,000 works, including ancient artifacts, Renaissance paintings, and contemporary sculptures.
 The Greek and Roman collection features detailed mosaics and marble busts, while the Egyptian exhibit includes a preserved sarcophagus.